Cost of Plastering a Room

 One Coat Plaster Costs

-One Coat plaster, also known as patching plaster, is a mixture of binding and multi-finish plaster and is used to fill patches on damaged walls.
-The average supply cost for One Coat plaster is around £0.60 to £0.90 per kg.
+One coat plaster, also known as patching plaster, is a mixture of binding and multi-finish plaster and is used to fill patches on damaged walls.
+The average supply cost for one coat of plaster is around £0.60 to £0.90 per kg.

-This type of plaster can be applied with a thickness up to 50mm with just one layer.
-It also works perfectly on a variety of surfaces including brick, concrete, block and plasterboard.
+This type of plaster can be applied with a thickness of up to 50mm with just one layer.
+It also works perfectly on a variety of surfaces, including brick, concrete, block and plasterboard.

-However, you can always use another coat, but it may not provide the most aesthetically-pleasing surface.
+The problem with one-coat plaster is that it does not provide as good of a finish as two-coat plaster.
+However, you can always use another coat, but it may not provide the most aesthetically pleasing surface.

 The older your house, the greater the chance that the plaster will need some attention.

-To prevent< this from happening and make sure your plaster is long-lasting, you should conduct the following jobs:
+To prevent this from happening and make sure your plaster is long-lasting, you should consider the following jobs:

 Skimming Costs